 Which agency do you think lands the most clients?
 Or better yet, who would you trust to build out your project if you were in the client’s shoes?

 Most agencies start out with one or two founders that are responsible for everything from communicating with clients to developing the final product.
 These processes might work great early on, but they will quickly break down as the team grows.

 As an agency lands more clients and hires more team members, it becomes increasingly important to divide up responsibilities to keep everything running smoothly — a skilled designer or developer shouldn’t be spending time writing proposals.
+As your agency grows you might need someone to only be in charge of preparing a custom design proposal for each client, someone only pitching web development projects, and so on.
 Defining separate roles helps ensure that each person can focus on what they do best.